 Most images have a story behind them so sit down with your preschooler and discuss what is happening in each picture.

-Additionally, flicking through a photo album can give your preschooler a quick ‘who is who’ of family members and friends that can spark conversations that could lead to anywhere.
+Additionally, flicking through a photo album can give your preschooler a quick ‘who's who’ of family members and friends that can spark conversations that could lead anywhere.

 The STEAM Connection